-The similarity of discharges for the application of authorized aquatic herbicides for the control of invasive aquatic plants has prompted the Department to issue this GP for those receiving waters not otherwise prohibited by Maine law and which contain populations of invasive aquatic plants as listed in 38 M.R.S. §410-N or as determined by the IASP under 38 M.R.S. §466, sub-§8-A. A violation of a condition or requirement of a GP constitutes a violation of the State's water quality laws, and subjects the discharger to penalties under Maine law, 38 M.R.S. §349.
+The similarity of discharges for the application of authorized aquatic herbicides for the control of invasive aquatic plants has prompted the Department to issue this GP for those receiving waters not otherwise prohibited by Maine law and which contain populations of invasive aquatic plants as listed in Lakes Assessment and Protection Program, 38 M.R.S. §410-N or as determined by the IASP under Water Classification Program, 38 M.R.S. §466 (8-A).
+A violation of a condition or requirement of a GP constitutes a violation of the State's water quality laws, and subjects the discharger to penalties under Organization and Powers, 38 M.R.S. §349.
 Nothing in this GP is intended to limit the Department's authority under the waste discharge and water classification statutes or rules.
 This GP does not affect requirements under other applicable Maine statutes and Department rules.